 Welcomes detailed information provided by the Parties on the administrative units within which they implement the Convention and its Protocols, and encourages the Secretariat to publish and disseminate this information, including local and regional stakeholders involved in the implementation of the Convention in the Carpathian region.

-DECISION COP5/3

-Sustainable and integrated water/river basin management

-Article 6 of the Carpathian Convention

-The Conference of the Parties

-Reiterates the importance of the implementation of the provisions of Article 6 of the Carpathian Convention on sustainable and integrated water/river basin management;
+Mandates the Working Group on Spatial Development to liaise and cooperate with other bodies established under the Carpathian Convention, in particular with the other Carpathian Convention working groups, with the objective to enhance synergies and ensure integration of the objectives of respective thematic Protocols into spatial planning policies of the Parties.

+Reiterates its call upon spatial planning/development local and regional authorities of the Carpathian countries to continue the cooperation on issues relevant for spatial planning to achieve the territorial cohesion of the Carpathian region, in particular on coordinating spatial and management planning in bordering areas (CC Art.
+5.2; Art.
+5.3; Art.
+9.2), promoting transboundary cooperation on sustainable tourism development in the Carpathians (CC Protocol on Sustainable Tourism Art.
+20), consultation, harmonization and coordination of measures undertaken in border areas for the conservation of the biological and landscape diversity of the Carpathians (Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity Art.
+16), including inputs and support to the development and implementation of relevant projects;

+4. Recognizes the crucial role of local and regional administration and their spatial planning/development authorities in the successful implementation of the Carpathian Convention and its Protocols and invites them to pursue and strengthen their efforts and to cooperate among each other.

 Welcomes the Joint Declaration between the International Convention for the Protection of the Danube River (ICPDR) and the Carpathian Convention on sustainable development of the Carpathians and Tisza River Basin signed at the Danube Annual Forum in Ulm, Germany, 29 October 2015, and encourages enhanced joint programming with ICPDR;

-Welcomes approval of the JOINTISZA Project - Strengthening Cooperation between River Basin Management Planning and Flood Risk Prevention to Enhance the Status of Waters of the Tisza River Basin funded by the INTERREG Danube Transnational Programme, appreciates the role of the Carpathian Convention as the Strategic Associated Partner (ASP), and requests the Secretariat to participate in it by providing relevant expertise.
+Welcomes approval of the JOINTISZA Project - Strengthening Cooperation between River Basin Management Planning and Flood Risk Prevention to Enhance the Status of Waters of the Tisza River Basin funded by the INTERREG Danube Transnational Programme, appreciates the role of the Carpathian Convention as the Strategic Associated Partner (ASP), and requests the Secretariat to participate in it by providing relevant expertise

 DECISION COP5/4